 A green wedding reception is not about colour, but about saving the earth’s resources.
-There are several really easy ways to ensure you practice sustainability with your wedding reception apart from hiring a photo booth for paperless, chemical free photos.
+There are several really easy ways to ensure you practice sustainability with your wedding reception apart from hiring a kiss and tell photo booth for paperless, chemical free photos.
 That is certainly a good start and will save on the cost of the photographer as well, but don’t stop there when there are heaps of other great ideas to implement.

 Use one place